surveyjs/survey-library/docs/design-survey-conditional-logic.md

 To configure a calculated value, define the [`calculatedValues`](https://surveyjs.io/Documentation/Library?id=surveymodel#calculatedValues) array in the survey JSON definition.
 Each object in this array should contain the following fields:

 - `name` - A name used to identify the calculated value.
-- `expression` - An expression that produces the calculated value.
+- `expression` - An expression that returns the calculated value.
 - `includeIntoResult` - A Boolean property that specifies whether to include the calculated value into survey results.

 The following code shows how to calculate a full name value based on the first and last names: